Crafting ideas - Doors Windows

 photo source: diyprojects.ideas2live4.com

-From 3-4 old, lighter doors, a screen can be made to enclose an area of the house.
+3-4 old, lighter doors can be used to make a screen to enclose an area of the house.

 reuse of doors